timmcginley/41934/Concepts/Levels/README.md

 ## BIM Levels

 ![BIM Levels](https://github.com/timmcginley/41934/assets/1415855/415d4105-3a00-48e5-8da8-2f19ffd9ac37)
+image taken from the documentation for the [IBIMD](https://www.ct.upt.ro/IBIMD/) project of which DTU is a participant.

 ## Level 0 - Zero or low collaboration.
 2D CAD drafting utilised​
 In Level 0, the use of BIM is minimal or non-existent.
 The collaboration is limited, based on paper or electronic prints and 2D CAD drafting techniques. ​